 Lima airport -> Kennedy Park, Miraflores: 94 soles ($28), up to three people

 This option is the most comfortable but also the most expensive.
-By reserving a taxi in advance from a travel agency (which you can book through us here – prices start at $28 USD), you’ll be guaranteed a trustworthy professional driver who will wait patiently for your arrival at Lima airport.
+By reserving a taxi in advance from a travel agency, you’ll be guaranteed a trustworthy professional driver who will wait patiently for your arrival at Lima airport.
 There’s no delay and no need to negotiate the cost of the trip.
-We also offer van transfer at $48 for up to eight people.

 - The driver will wait for you with a placard bearing your name in the arrivals waiting area (no chance of getting lost!) and will help you carry your luggage to the vehicle.
 Even if your Paris-Lima flight is late!